konstructio/colony-docs/docs/install/index.md

 ## How do I try Colony?

-Right now the easiest way to get started with Colony is by [installing our virtual Vagrant environment](virtual-install) to see how quick and easy it is to use.
+We offer two ways to get started with Colony:

+- Check out Colony by [installing our virtual Vagrant environment](./vagrant/virtual-install.md)
+- Check out Colony by running Proxmox

 After you complete the initial set up, you can use Colony to discover your assets and provision a cluster.